umijs/umi/docs/config/README.md

 * Type: `Boolean`
 * Default: `false`

-Use the `window.publicPath` specified in the HTML when the value is `true`.
+Use the `window.resourceBaseUrl` specified in the HTML when the value is `true`.

 ### cssPublicPath <Badge text="2.2.5+"/>